 In 2010, China surpassed the United States as the country with the largest installed wind capacity.
-China has 11 percent more wind capacity than the United States,4 but because not all of China's wind capacity is connected to the grid, the United States has more useable wind capacity.
+At the end of 2012, China had 25 percent more wind capacity than the United States,218 but because not all of China's wind capacity is connected to the grid, the United States has more useable wind capacity.

 While the United States has a large amount of wind capacity, other countries produce a larger share of their electricity from wind.
 One of these countries is Denmark.
-Denmark produces nearly 20 percent of its total electricity generation from wind, but frequently uses only half of this wind-produced electricity.5 It turns out that west Denmark cannot use, and therefore exports, an average of 57 percent of the wind power it generates.6 Most of those exports are transmitted to Norway and Sweden, whose electricity is composed mainly of hydroelectric power, a zero-emitting greenhouse gas technology.
+Denmark produced over 30 percent of its total electricity generation from wind in 2012,219 but cannot use all of this wind-produced electricity.220 West Denmark cannot use, and therefore exports, over 50 percent of the wind power it generates.221 Most of those exports are transmitted to Norway and Sweden, whose electricity is composed mainly of hydroelectric power, a zero-emitting greenhouse gas technology.
 In order to generate such a large percentage of its electricity from wind, Denmark provides large subsidies for wind.
-As a result, residents pay more for their electricity than any other country in the European Union.7
+As a result, Danish residents pay more for their electricity than any other country in the European Union and more than 3 times what U.S. residential customers pay.222